masrenda/reivim/README.md

 }
 ```

-You can create a snippet by following the example.
+You can create a snippet by following the example above.

 If you don't know what to write in your snippet, you can visit [friendly-snippets](https://github.com/rafamadriz/friendly-snippets/tree/main/snippets) or you can get snippets from the [vscode marketplace](https://marketplace.visualstudio.com/) there.